jg-l/metadata_fetch/README.md

 # Metadata Fetch
-A dart library for extracing metadata on web pages such as OpenGraph, Meta, and soon, Twitter-Cards and json+LD Schemas.
+A dart library for extracting metadata on web pages such as OpenGraph, Meta, and soon, Twitter-Cards and json+LD Schemas.

 ## Usage